thuulk/IoT-Monitoring-System/README.md

 ---

+## 📊 Use Cases

+- Vaccine cold-chain monitoring
+- Pharmaceutical storage supervision
+- Environmental condition tracking
+- IoT data visualization and alerting
+- Remote monitoring systems

+---

+## 🏆 Recognition

+🥉 **Third Place Winner — ExpoIngenierías 2025**
+**Tecnológico de Monterrey, Campus Sonora Norte**

+This project was awarded third place for its innovation, real-world applicability, and successful integration of IoT hardware, backend services, and web technologies.

+---

 ## 📌 Project Status

-✅ Functional prototype
+✅ Fully functional end-to-end prototype
-✅ Real-time monitoring and alerts
+✅ Real-time data acquisition and visualization
-✅ Award-winning academic project
+✅ Stable MQTT communication and backend processing
+✅ Local and remote alerting mechanisms operational
+✅ Historical data storage and retrieval implemented

 ---

+## 📄 License & Disclaimer

+This project was developed for academic and prototype purposes.
+It is not certified for medical or commercial deployment without further validation and regulatory approval.

+---

-Feel free to explore the repository and review the system implementation.
+Feel free to explore the repository to review the firmware, backend workflows, database schema, and web platform implementation.